GeekInTheNorth/GeekInTheNorth.github.io/_posts/2023-07-31-extending-geta-optimizely-sitemaps.md

 }
 ```

-This overridden method is a clone of the base method, in order for the image namespace to be rendered correctly within the XML document, we have to create the image attribute as a direct child of the urlset node at the point in time the node is created.
+This overridden method is a clone of the base method.
+In order for the image namespace to be rendered correctly within the XML document, we have to create the image attribute as a direct child of the urlset node at the point in time the node is created.
 Attempting to use the base method and then appending the XAttribute led to undesired prefixing of namespaces within the parent node.

-The next step was to make sure content types had a common method that could be used to return images that should be included with the page in the XML sitemap, this could easily be a property instead that could be in the hands of the CMS Editor.
+The next step was to make sure content types had a common method that could be used to identify images that should be included with the page in the XML sitemap.
+This could easily be a property that allows the CMS Editor to have full control of said images.
 This would also need to be identifiable to the generation logic, so I added an interface that could be used to identify pages with images:

 ```
 public interface ISitePageWithSitemapImages : IContent